shakd/Filters-Filters.-Public/Open Source Libraries.md

 #Open Source Libraries
-The following sets forth attribution notices for third party software that may be contained in portions of the Habit iOS application.
+The following sets forth attribution notices for third party software that may be contained in portions of the **Filters, Filters.** iOS application.
 We thank the open source community for all of their contributions.

 [SnapKit](https://github.com/SnapKit/SnapKit)